Est. 2013 Somalia · Kenya · East Africa Public & development sector

-AccordCompass Advisory is a strategic communications and stakeholder engagement consultancy for the public and development sector — helping institutions and financed projects earn understanding, alignment and trust.
+AccordCompass Advisory is a strategic communications and stakeholder engagement consultancy for the public and development sector — helping institutions and financed projects earn understanding, alignment and trust across East Africa.
+Since 2013.

 The practice